Beaverton High School Homeless Youth

 About 8 weeks before the delivery of the food, we draw up a list of potential meals and think about what foods we have available to us through Oregon Food Bank.
 First, we choose USDA foods.
 Then we look at low cost foods and lastly at the slightly reduced in price foods available through OFB.
 We also think about what foods teens prefer and foods that might be easy to prepare.
 We make sure there are snacks!
 We order food over the seven week period leading up to delivery at the school.
 Fortunately, various people contribute money, foods and volunteer time that make the project work!

-Beaverton Homeless Youth Need You
+Beaverton Homeless Youth

 By donating to the Beaverton Homeless Youth programs, you can provide food, supplies, clothing, and a little birthday and graduation money for the homeless students of Beaverton High School.
 Most importantly, your donation will translate into a practical show of love and support for the young people in our community who desperately need it and greatly appreciate it.
 Won't you please give?